Back to Top

 These include memory games with an Intellect Devourer, psychedelic visuals inside a giant mushroom, pun-filled advice from skeletons in coffins, and a “lava crossing” using rune-marked pillars.
 More physical challenges include a reaction game fighting a Roper, testing keys on a mimic chest, tracing spells to cast magic, and sneaking past a Beholder’s eye rays.
 There’s also a Gelatinous Cube sensor display and petting an Owlbear to find its purring sweet spot.
 Throughout the dungeon, pieces of a hidden phrase can also be found to earn bonus experience points.

 With the dragon defeated and the crystal recovered, you can then return to the Yawning Portal Tavern where you’re given a final wrap up.
-Of course, like most events, you’re then ushered into the gift shop where can look over a wide range of DnD merchandise, including books and accecessories.
+Of course, like most events, you’re then ushered into the gift shop where can look over a wide range of D&D merchandise, including books and accessories.
 Themed snacks and drinks (both of the alcoholic and non-alcoholic variety) are also available.

-Almost all of the staff are also fully dressed in DnD costumes and remain in character virtually the entire time.
-You’re also able to go in costume if you choose (a few people did on the group we went with).
-One thing to note is that you aren’t allowed any video or photography while you’re in the premise, although you can snap plenty of photos in the main lobby (for this review, we snagged all of the images from the DnD Immersive Quest experience website).
+Almost all of the staff are also fully dressed in D&D costumes and remain in character virtually the entire time.
+You’re also able to go in costume if you choose.
+One thing to note is that you aren’t allowed any video or photography while you’re in the premise, although you can snap plenty of photos in the main lobby.

-When does the DnD Immersive Quest Experiencce run from?
+When does D&D: The Immersive Quest Experience run from?

 How much are tickets to “D&D: The Immersive Quest”

 There are currently a variety of pricing options available.
-General admission tickets start at $49.99 CAD.
+General admission tickets start at $34.90 USD.
 You can also purchase VIP versions that include discounts and exclusive merchandise.
-There are also family packages available and kids under 4 enter free.
+There are also family packages available (although the event is only available for kids ages 8 and up).
 Bear in mind that this covers only the full 60 minute experience, although you can always hang around afterwards at the gift shop and have a few snacks and drinks.

-The Immersive Quest isn’t the only live DnD multimedia event taking place this year.
-In fact, there are several similar events, including the off-Broadway improv show The Twenty Sided Tavern, which opened in New York and Universal Studios Hollywood’s Fan Fest Nights.
+The Immersive Quest isn’t the only live D&D multimedia event taking place this year.
+In fact, there are several similar events, including the off-Broadway improv show The Twenty Sided Tavern (which opened in New York and is now touring the US) and Universal Studios Hollywood’s Fan Fest Nights.
+The premiere of Dungeons & Dragons: The Immersive Quest in Toronto, however, saw over 30,000 people attending, resulting in an extension of the event, so it’s likely the show in Texas will see a similar reception.

-You can pick up your tickets from now until May 4th via the official DnD Immersive Quest website.
+You can pick up your tickets and learn more on the official D&D Immersive Quest website.

 More D&D News Coverage